syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 # Axis in ##Platform_Name## HeatMap Chart Component

 Heatmap consists of two axes namely, X-axis and Y-axis that displays the row headers and column headers to plot the data points respectively.
-You can customize both the axes by specifying the properties like type, format, and other customising options in the axis of the heatmap.
+You can customize both the axes by specifying the properties like type, format, and other customizing options in the axis of the heatmap.

 ## Axis types